codedx/codedx-cli-client/readme.md

 This is a utility intended to make it easier to interact with [Code Dx's REST API](https://codedx.com/Documentation/APIGuide.html) from the command line.

-Currently only a couple API actions are supported, but more may come with demand (or with pull requests!)
+Currently only a couple API actions are supported, but more may come with demand.
+Please reach out to https://community.synopsys.com/s/ for support and feature requests.

  - [Usage](#usage)
    - [`analyze`](#command-analyze)